10 Ways To Save On Winter Utilities

 Tip #9 Use Your Oven

-My kids loved this tip and now that they are gone and on their own, my Hubby loves this tip!
+My kids loved this tip, and now that they are gone and on their own, my Husband loves it too.

 Bake cookies to save on winter utilities.

-Not nearly as fun as the oven tip but a great cost saver that can really save some big money on winter utilities.
+It’s not nearly as fun as the oven tip, but it’s a great cost saver that can save some big money on winter utilities.

 Bonus tip #1 Call in Reinforcements

-You can also add an energy-efficient space heater such as an oil-filled radiator.
-We have a couple of these heaters and we love them.
+My top bonus tip is to purchase an energy-efficient space heater, such as an oil-filled radiator.
+We have a couple of these space heaters, and we love them.

 They cost very little to run and will heat a room pretty thoroughly.
-Since I spend most of my days in my office, this heater keeps me toasty warm without having to heat up the entire house.
+Since I spend most of my days in my office, this heater keeps me toasty warm without heating up the entire house.

 Use this rule when using space heaters.
 If the lights are out, the heater needs to be off.